Go back to the pictures

 gratitude to nature for giving us a beautiful sunrise: a great deal.

-frequently say, the photos are must often gained through hard work and sacrifice, and I hope that no one ever tells me that my camera takes really nice photos.
+But as I frequently say, the photos are must often gained through hard work and sacrifice, and I hope that no one ever tells me that my camera takes really nice photos.
 I could not answer for my actions!

 I’m joking of course, I’m never so angry, but I hope that this story and others in my blog will help the reader to be a bit more realistic in judgments when looking at a picture.